openhwgroup/programs/cores/cv32e40p/user_manual/source/register_file.rst

 The register file has three read ports and two write ports.
 Register file reads are performed in the ID stage.
 Register file writes are performed in the WB stage.

-There are two flavors of register file available.
+There are three flavors of register file available.

  * Flip-flop based (:file:`rtl/cv32e40p_register_file_ff.sv`)
  * Latch-based (:file:`rtl/cv32e40p_register_file_latch.sv`)
+ * FPGA-optimized (:file:`rtl/cv32e40p_register_file_fpga.sv')

-Both flavors have their own benefits and trade-offs.
+All three flavors have their own benefits and trade-offs.
+The latch-based register file is recommended for ASICs, as it results in the smallest footprint for an ASIC implementation.
+The flip-flop based register file is recommended for simulation purposes.
+The FPGA optimized register file is intended to be used for FPGA synthesis.
-While the latch-based register file is recommended for ASICs, the flip-flop based register file is recommended for FPGA synthesis, although both are compatible with either synthesis target.
+While the latch-based register file is recommended for ASICs, the flip-flop based register file is with either synthesis target.
 Note the flip-flop based register file is significantly larger than the latch-based register-file for an ASIC implementation.
+The FPGA-optimized register file should not be used for ASIC implementations, since this implementation would result in flip-flops lacking asynchronous reset capability.

 Flip-Flop-Based Register File